AeroPress Coffee Filters: Metal vs Paper – Which is Best?

 Which One Is for You, Metal or Paper Filter?

-If you like those intense discussions about insignificant things, then you’ll love how people debate on Reddit about which one is easier to clean after.
+If you like those intense discussions about insignificant things, then you’ll love how people debate on Reddit about which one is easier to clean after. (the AeroPress, a brewer that has its own World AeroPress Championship and is reviewed extensively by James Hoffmann)

 Prismo for AeroPress